-Relevant EPRs NELNA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs Protection of all vegetation inside and adjacent to the Project area that is not required to be removed, provided that such measures should be limited to activities undertaken inside the project boundary.
-Surveys, inspections and management actions must be undertaken by a qualified wildlife ecologist or aquatic ecologist with all necessary authorisations obtained prior to removal of fauna habitat.
-The CEMP must be prepared in consultation with relevant land managers.
-A copy of the flora and fauna sub plan(s) of the approved CEMP must be provided to relevant land managers and each relevant municipal Council. requirements and the management and mitigation measures in the WEMP for the Compound.
-FF2 Minimise and offset native vegetation removal Through detailed design, avoid, or where avoidance is not feasible, minimise to the greatest extent reasonably possible, the removal of native vegetation and fauna habitat and impacts on habitat connectivity, in particular in relation to Environment Protection and Biodiversity Conservation Act 1999 (Cth) or Flora and Fauna Guarantee Act 1988 listed threatened species.
+Relevant EPRs M80RRA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs FF2 Minimise and offset native vegetation removal Through detailed design, avoid, or where avoidance is not feasible, minimise to the greatest extent reasonably possible, the removal of native vegetation and fauna habitat and impacts on habitat connectivity, in particular in relation to Environment Protection and Biodiversity Conservation Act 1999 (Cth) or Flora and Fauna Guarantee Act 1988 listed threatened species.
 This must include minimising removal of Matted Flax Lily, the locally endemic Studley Park Gum and the loss of potential foraging habitat for the Powerful Owl, Swift Parrot and Grey-headed Flying Fox.
-Key areas for minimisation efforts must include Simpson Barracks, Yarra Bend, Trinity Grammar wetlands, Banksia Parkland, River Gum Walk Creek Bend Reserve and the Koonung Creek valley.
+Key areas for minimisation efforts must include simpson Barracks, Yarra Bend, Trinity Grammar wetlands, Banksia Parkland, River Gum Walk Creek Bend Reserve and the Koonung Creek valley.
 The CEMP must include requirements for protection of native vegetation and listed species, including establishment of no-go zones to protect vegetation and habitat to be retained and Tree Protection Plan(s) as required by EPR AR2.
 No-go zones must also be established for: The Grey-headed Flying fox Campsite within the Yarra Bend Park Bolin Bolin Billabong The Plains Grassy Woodland community between Enterprise Drive and the M80 Ring Road in Bundoora The portion of 49 Greenaway Street, Bulleen (former Drive-in) heavily vegetated with trees along the Yarra River Surface impacts in the Banyule Flats and Warringal Parklands and the Heide Museum of Modern Art.
 Every effort must be made to avoid ecological impacts in other locations that are known to provide high habitat value for significant fauna species.
-Where the removal of native vegetation is unavoidable the project must meet the offset requirements of the Guidelines for the removal destruction or lopping of native vegetation, DELWP December 2017 except as otherwise agreed to by the Secretary to DELWP.
-Pre-construction site surveys and assessments will be undertaken by NELNA to confirm trees and other vegetation that may be impacted by the Compound.
+Where the removal of native vegetation is unavoidable the project must meet the offset requirements of the Guidelines for the removal, destruction or lopping of native vegetation, DELWP December 2017 except as otherwise agreed to by the Secretary to DELWP.
+Where appropriate for the landscape and project location, tree replacemen Pre-construction site surveys and assessments will be undertaken by M80RRA to confirm trees and other vegetation that may be impacted by the Compound.
 Arboriculture assessments will inform our design and siting of facilities for the Compound to avoid where practicable the extent of vegetation clearing required for Compound establishment.
 Definitive tree canopy replacement (as per EPR AR3) and the management of topsoil (as per EPR CL1) relevant to the Compound will be outlined in the WEMP for the Compound.
 NELP will manage tree canopy replacement works for areas outside the Project boundary.
-Where appropriate for the landscape and project location, tree replacement (as required by EPR AR3) and